 The 30,000-square-foot facility, housed at the Sentara Martha Jefferson Outpatient Care Center at Pantops, offers advanced imaging, outpatient surgery and rehabilitation services.
 Sports medicine physicians and surgeons deliver care using the most advanced techniques, such as plasma-rich platelet injections, hip arthroscopy, cartilage-regeneration procedures and more.

 The center also includes an artificial turf area and sophisticated equipment that allows providers to evaluate and assess athletes in action—throwing, pitching, kicking and running.
-As well, the Sentara Neurology Department, located in the same building, partners with the Sentara Sports Medicine Center to offer a concussion screening program.
+As well, the Sentara Neurology Department, partners with the Sentara Sports Medicine Center to offer a concussion screening program.

 “Many of these features and services have been in place at Sentara Martha Jefferson for years, but the new Sentara Sports Medicine Center brings them all together under one roof,” says Jennifer Smiley, director of operations for Sentara Martha Jefferson.
 “The new facility offers convenience and efficiency for our patients and allows us to better support them in meeting their athletic and fitness goals.”

 The Sentara Sports Medicine Center brings together a highly skilled group of specialists who provide collaborative care, including:

 • Fellowship-trained sports medicine surgeons

 • Fellowship-trained shoulder reconstruction surgeon

 • Physical therapists with additional certifications in sports medicine and orthopedic conditions